diogoX451/rag-sql/README.md

 3. **Memory Issues**: Increase available memory for large schemas
 4. **LLM Timeout**: Adjust timeout settings for complex queries

-## License

-[Add your license information here]

 ## Support

-For questions and support, please [open an issue](link-to-issues) or contact the development team.
+For questions and support, please [open an issue] or contact the development team.